-He currenty leads research programmes in neurosurgically-applied drug delivery, brain tumour heterogeneity and brain tumour metabolism, with a grant portfolio of £2.7m since 2016.
+He currenty leads research programmes in neurosurgically-applied drug delivery, brain tumour heterogeneity and brain tumour metabolism as Associate Professor, with a grant portfolio of £3.8m since 2013.
 Key international collaborations include Johns Hopkins University, Mayo Clinic and University of Louvain, with a research highlight demonstrating a long-term survival benefit in orthotopic brain tumour models when combined chemotherapeutics are delivered at neurosurgery via a biodegradable paste (Clinical Cancer Research 25(16): 5094-5106, 2019).

 His affiliation to professional bodies includes membership on the Evaluation Committee for the French National Institute of Health and Medical Research (INSERM) (2019-present), Society for Neuro-Oncology Conference Scientific Review Committee (2016-present), British Neuro-Oncology Society Research Sub-Committee (2018-present) and he is an editorial board member for Scientific Reports.
 He is currently Deputy Chair for the 'Children with Cancer UK' funded Children's Brain Tumour Drug Delivery Consortium which spans leading institutions across Europe and North America (including Johns Hopkins University and the National Cancer Institute) (2021-2023) and co-Chair of the British Neuro-Oncology Society Research Subcommittee (2021-2023)

 Molecular and cellular neuro-oncology; biomaterial-based drug delivery.